ABOUT THE REPORTAbout the reporting process

 Reliability of the report

 The report was reviewed internally and externally.
-An interdisciplinary team of experts representing all organisational units of PSE worked on the content of the study, its reliability, and compliance with the guidelines.
-The external review was conducted by an independent entity selected with an approval of the management board.
+An interdisciplinary team of experts representing all organisational units of PSE worked on the content of the study, its reliability and compliance with the guidelines.
+The external review was conducted by an independent entity selected with an approval of the Management Board.

 The website uses cookies.
 We use information saved using cookies for statistical purposes and to adapt the website to the individual needs of users.
 You can change cookie settings in your web browser.
 Read more about cookies and protecting your privacy here